Coalfire-Research/raining-in-the-clouds/documentation/client_tool_setup.md

 - You repeat these steps anytime you open a new terminal.
 - It is assumed that you have your HTTP MitM proxy tool (i.e. Burp Suite) already running.
 - Be aware that if you are attempting to run Burp/clients outside of where the simulation servers are running or on a different VM then you may need to bind Burp to a different network interface
-  - Example: Using WSL but running Burp outside of WSL (on the host) can result in network communication issues
+  - Example: Using WSL but running Burp outside of WSL (on the host) can result in network communication issues (regardless of firewall settings)
   - It is recommended to run everything from inside your WSL or VM
+  - It may help to configure your HTTP MitM proxy (Burp) tool to accept connections on all interfaces and not just loopback

 ### Environment Setup